 (iii) It must make an initial inventory by registering the property it had by December 31 of the last taxable year prior to the switch.
 As a general rule, because under the Pro-Pyme regime the SME fully depreciated its assets, each inventory must be valued at PS$1.
 Intangible property and non-depreciable property, however, may be booked at their acquisition cost and will not be entitled to depreciation; and

-(iv) The enterprise must establish the RAI, DDAN, REX and SAC registries from its shareholders net equity.
+(iv) The enterprise must establish RAI, DDAN, REX and SAC registries using its shareholders net equity.

 (d) Access to Financing